Israel will consider U.S. Mideast plan, Palestinians to boycott

 RAMALLAH/JORDAN VALLEY, West Bank (Reuters) - Israel’s prime minister said on Sunday he would give U.S. President Donald Trump’s Middle East peace plan fair and open consideration, while the Palestinian president rejected the proposal.

-The two leaders were commenting, separately, about Trump’s plan for the first time since details of its initial, economic phase were revealed by Reuters on Saturday.
+The two leaders were commenting, separately, about Trump’s plan for the first time since details of its initial, economic, phase were revealed by Reuters on Saturday.

+Trump’s team is formally unveiling the economic portion of the plan this week at a workshop in Bahrain, which it hopes will stimulate the economy of the Palestinian territories and of the region.
+The political part of the plan will be rolled out at a later date.

-Israeli Prime Minister Benjamin Netanyahu, however, repeated Israel’s consistent position that it must retain a presence in the strategic Jordan Valley, the eastern-most part of the Israeli-occupied West Bank that borders Jordan.
+Israeli Prime Minister Benjamin Netanyahu repeated Israel’s consistent position that it must retain a presence in the strategic Jordan Valley, the eastern-most part of the Israeli-occupied West Bank that borders Jordan.

 “We’ll hear the American proposition, hear it fairly and with openness.
 And I cannot understand how the Palestinians, before they even heard the plan, reject it outright,” Netanyahu said while touring the area with visiting U.S. National Security Adviser John Bolton.